fengzhenqiong/Sky.Class.js/README.md

 ```

 if parent is a function, it will be regarded as the parent class of the the new cls generated, or else it will be regarded as a mixin.

+# Browser Support
+IE9+ and all other modern browsers

 # License
 MIT Licensed